SpinUp-CLI/spinup/README.md

 > Build web-apps, with the frameworks of your choice, with a single command.
 100% customisable.

 SpinUp is a powerful CLI tool that enables developers to quickly scaffold full-stack web applications using customizable templates.
-It supports various frontend frameworks, backend technologies, and database systems, all configurable through a simple YAML configuration file.
+It supports various frontend frameworks and backend technologies, all configurable through a simple YAML configuration file.

 ## ✨ Features

 - **🚀 Rapid Project Setup**: Create full-stack projects with a single command
-- **🔧 Fully Customizable**: Configure frontend, backend, and database stacks
+- **🔧 Fully Customizable**: Configure frontend, and backend services
 - **📦 Template System**: Support for remote Git repositories as templates
 - **🔐 Private Repository Support**: Authentication for private template repositories
 - **🌍 Environment Variables**: Dynamic configuration using environment files